9.1.6 Persons issued with a security notice

 Revoking a security notice

-The Attorney-General may revoke a security notice they have given to the Minister for Social Services.
+The Attorney-General may revoke a security notice they have given to the Minister for Families and Social Services.
 The revocation must be in writing and it takes effect on the day it is made.
-The Minister must give a copy of the revocation notice to the Secretary of DHS and the Secretary of DSS.
-Where a payability determination to pay PLP or DAPP has been varied as a result of the issue of a security notice in relation to a person and the Attorney-General revokes the security notice Centrelink must take reasonable steps to notify the person of the revocation.
+The Minister must give a copy of the revocation notice to the Chief Executive Officer of Services Australia and the Secretary of DSS.
+Where a payability determination to pay PLP or DAPP has been varied as a result of the issue of a security notice in relation to a person and the Attorney-General revokes the security notice, Centrelink must take reasonable steps to notify the person of the revocation.

 Review & appeal of security notices